code-haven/python-vtu-api/README.md

-# vtu-results-scaper
+# python-vtu-api
 A python package that scrapes results.vtu.ac.in to retrieve results in a developer friendly format.

 # Usage:
 1) Clone the repo

-2) cd vtu-results-scraper/
+2) cd python-vtu-api/

 3) Install python dependencies: